TomerGeva/CommDspy/README.md

 ### 3.2. awgn
 Function that adds Additive White Gaussian Noise in a power to create a wanted SNR.
 Function is inputted with:
-* signal - input we and to add the AWGN to
+* signal - Numpy array of signal which we want to add AWGN to
-* snr - the SNR of the signal w.r.t the added noise
+* snr - Signal to Noise power ratio, i.e. what is the power ratio between the signal and the inputted noise.
+Assuming the **snr is given in dB**
+* pulse - The shape of the pulse.
+Can be either:
+  1. 'rect' - rectangular pulse
+  2. 'sinc' - sinc pulse
+  3. 'rcos' - raised cosine pulse with roll-off parameter beta
+  4. 'rrc' - root raised cosine pulse with rolloff parameter beta
+  5. 'imp' - impulse response, simply doing the up-sampling
+  6. None - not applying any pulse shaping
+* osr - The wanted OSR after the shaping
+* span - The span of the pulse, the span is symmetrical, i.e. for span=8, 8 symbols back and 8 symbols forward
+* beta - Roll-off factor in case the raised cosine or RRC

 ### 3.3. awgn_channel
 Function that passes a signal through a discrete-time channel and adds AWGN to the output.
 Function is inputted with:
-* signal - the signal we want to pass through the channel
+* signal - The input signal you want to pass through the channel
-* b - The polynomial coefficients of the channel's nominator
+* b - Nominator polynomial values (FIR).
+Assuming that the taps are set to the inputted osr
-* a - The polynomial coefficients of the channel's denominator. if a[0] is not 1, all a and b coefficients are normalized by a[0]
+* a - Denominator polynomial values (IIR).
+  1. If a[0] is not 1, normalizes all parameters by a[0]
+  2. Assuming that the taps are set to the inputted osr
+* zi - Initial condition for the channel, i.e. the memory of the channel at the beginning of the filtering.
+Should have a length of {max(len(a), len(b)) - 1} if provided.
+If None, assumes zeros as initial conditions
+* pulse - the shape of the pulse. can be either:
+  1. 'rect' - rectangular pulse
+  2. 'sinc' - sinc pulse
+  3. 'rcos' - raised cosine pulse with roll-off parameter beta
+  4. 'rrc' - root raised cosine pulse with rolloff parameter beta
+  5. 'imp' - impulse response, simply doing the up-sampling
+  6. None - not applying any pulse shaping
+* osr - the wanted OSR after the shaping
+* span - the span of the pulse, the span is symmetrical, i.e. a span of 8 means 8 symbols back and 8 symbols forward
+* beta - roll-off factor for the raised cosine or RRC pulses
-* snr=None - The AWGN SNR to be added to the channel output, If None, does not add noise at all
+* snr - SNR of the AWGN signal if the SNR is None, does not add noise.
+Assuming the **SNR is given in dB**

 ## 4. Signal analysis